detectivesheepy/detectivesheepy/README.md

 - 👕 I also run a store where I slap my art on clothing!
 - ✏️ Oh, and I like to do art sometimes :)

-  Welp, now you have a lot of info about me.
+  ## Welp, now you have a lot of info on me.
   Now go and use it to try find my home adress or smth idk

 <!---
 DetectiveSheepy/profile-configs is a ✨ special ✨ repository because its `README.md` (this file) appears on my GitHub profile.